 - Does the advertisement contain words like "break-through," "miracle," "special" or "secret"?
 These are used to appeal to your emotions and are not scientific or medical words.

 - Is the product or service a "secret remedy" or a recent discovery that cannot be found anywhere else?

 - Is the product recommended for stress, or being promoted as "natural," claiming it will help "detoxify," "revitalize" and "purify" your body?

-- Does the manufacturer claim that the product is effective for a wide variety of ailments?
+- Does the manufacturer claim that the product is effective for a wide variety of ailments, or a "cure all"?
 The broader the claims, the less likely they are to be true.

 - Do the promoters offer testimonials or case histories of patients who have been "cured"?

-- Are vitamin and mineral dose recommendations greater than the DRIs?
+- Are vitamin and mineral dose recommendations greater than the Dietary Reference Intake (DRI)?
 Reliable sources will make only recommendations that are in line with the DRIs.

 - Is the product being sold by a self-proclaimed "health advisor"?
-Insist on identification and professional credentials that are nationally accredited and recognized, such as a registered dietitian (RD) or a Master's degree in nutrition.
+Insist on identification and professional credentials that are nationally accredited and recognized, such as a registered dietitian (RD).

 - Does the sponsor claim to have a cure for a disease (like arthritis or cancer) which is not yet understood by medical sources?

 - Do the promoters use guilt or fear to sell the product?